This game has a prerelease article

-The block set used mostly in Clubstep has been replaced with non-solid variants.
+The block set used mostly in Clubstep and Electroman Adventures has been replaced with non-solid variants.
 The original blocks were kept for compatibility reasons and are currently unavailable in the editor.

 Old Color Triggers

 In update 2.1, the color triggers were unified.
-The old color triggers were kept in the game for compatibility reasons, but are currently unavailable in the editor.
+The old color triggers were kept in the game for compatibility reasons, and can now only be accessed through old levels.

 There are hidden songs in the game's level editor.
 The first 21 slots are selectable in the game, but there are actually 37 slots.
 Most of these are used in Geometry Dash Meltdown, Geometry Dash World, or Geometry Dash SubZero.